Both aspiring accountants and accounting professionals know that continuing their education will help their career.

-This means as more and more older CPAs retire, younger replacements will be needed.
+Consequently, as more established CPAs retire, younger replacements will be needed.

-For those interested, there are a variety of ways in which an accountant can acquire the spcialized CPA certification training, including both on-campus and online cpa programs.
+For those interested, there are a variety of ways in which an accountant can acquire specialized CPA certification training, including both on-campus and online CPA programs.

 Popular CPA Certification Training Programs: